e-dant/watcher/README.md

 ```

 This will take care of:
-  - building a compiler if one is not found
+  - Building a compiler if one is not found
-  - linking the `compile_commands.json` file
+  - Linking the `compile_commands.json` file
-    to this project's root.
+    to this project's root
+  - Actually building the project

 #### CMake